Last Updated on October 6, 2023 by Samantha Harris

 Alongside other plant and animal proteins, worms should make up less than 15% of a tortoise’s diet, meaning that a small quantity can be offered once or twice a week.

 Omnivorous tortoises should eat vegetation and some animal protein, such as worms.

 Tortoises can eat worms, but not all varieties suit their diet.

 Earthworms are nutritious for omnivorous tortoises in moderation.
-However, red wigglers contain more protein and fat, which are detrimental to a tortoise’s health when eaten excessively.
+However, red wigglers contain more protein and fat, which harms a tortoise’s health if too many are eaten.

 Tortoises shouldn’t consume wild-caught worms, as they may contain harmful parasites or toxins.
 Instead, feed tortoises captive-bred worms raised exclusively as food for reptiles.

 There isn’t a one-size-fits-all meal plan, so tortoises require a varied and nutritious species-specific diet.